Bayesian mixture models (in)consistency for the number of clusters: Proofs of the results of Section

 \begin{proof}[Proof of Lemma \ref{lem:Contract}] This is a direct application of Corollary 1 from \cite{scricciolo2014adaptive}.
 To apply this corollary, we must check that the kernel $f(\cdot\mid\theta)$ associated with the mixing measure $G$ is a symmetric probability density such that, for some constants $0<\rho<\infty$ and $0<\eta\leq2$, the Fourier transform $\hat{f}$ of $f(\cdot\mid\theta)$ satisfies:

 This is satisfied by assumption.
-In assumption (A1), the kernel $f(\cdot\mid\theta)$ is assumed to be symmetric, monotone decreasing in $|x|$ and to satisfy a tail condition.
+In Condition \ref{hyp:A1}, the kernel $f(\cdot\mid\theta)$ is assumed to be symmetric, monotone decreasing in $|x|$ and to satisfy a tail condition.
 The kernel $f(\cdot\mid\theta)$ also belongs to the set

 where $\hat{f}$ denotes the Fourier transform of $f$ and $\rho,L,\eta$ are some positive constants.